Islandora/documentation/docs/user-documentation/intro-to-claw.md

 > 4. Include links to other URIs. so that they can discover more things.

 LDP is an official W3C recommendation.
-According to [their spec](https://www.w3.org/TR/ldp/), Linked Data Platform (LDP) defines a set of rules for HTTP operations on web resources, some based on RDF, to provide an architecture for read-write Linked Data on the web.
+According to [the spec](https://www.w3.org/TR/ldp/), Linked Data Platform (LDP) defines a set of rules for HTTP operations on web resources, some based on RDF, to provide an architecture for read-write Linked Data on the web.
 Put more simply: An LDP server is a web server that lets you manage relationships in RDF by creating URLs you can perform CRUD (Create Read Update Delete) operation on:

 * `http://my_url/some_resource`
 * `http://my_url/some_resource/children`